kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 First, and to repeat, a talk is a performance and inevitably involves a lot of impression-management, especially when something important is at stake.
-In a context like a job talk, what people generally want to come away with is the feeling that the presenter was in control of their material, that they knew what they were doing, and that what they were doing was, ideally, interesting and important.
+In a context like a job talk, what people generally want to come away with is the feeling that the presenter is in control of their material, that they know what they are doing, and that what they are doing is, ideally, interesting and important.

 What that means concretely will vary depending on who you are, what your research looks like, and who your audience is.
 People are often